How Is Technology Driving The Evolution Of Dermatology Practices?

 • Applied teledermatology services

 Similarly, enhanced connections have made telemedicine services more accessible and affordable for a wider range of underserved patients.
-In fact, it is estimated that the American telehealth market has grown by a staggering 960% in remote areas in 2016.4 Considering that 69% of patients have little or no access to see a dermatologist in their region, offering store-and-forward teledermatology services have rendered fruitful results.5 In fact, it has been reported that around 40% of patients could benefit from utilizing teledermatology services (including teledermoscopy) to avoid face-to-face consultation, and therefore long waiting times.6
+In fact, it is estimated that the American telehealth market has grown by a staggering 960% in remote areas.4 Considering that 69% of patients have little or no access to see a dermatologist in their region, offering store-and-forward teledermatology services have rendered fruitful results.5 In fact, it has been reported that around 40% of patients could benefit from utilizing teledermatology services (including teledermoscopy) to avoid face-to-face consultation, and therefore long waiting times.6

 • Enhanced AI-powered clinical decision support tools